EleutherAI/pythia/README.md

 # Citation Details

-If you use the Pythia models or data in your research, please consider citing our paper via:
+If you use the Pythia models or data in your research, please citw our paper via:

 ```
-@misc{biderman2023pythia,
+@inproceedings{biderman2023pythia,
-      title={Pythia: A Suite for Analyzing Large Language Models Across Training and Scaling},
+  title={Pythia: A suite for analyzing large language models across training and scaling},
-      author={Stella Biderman and Hailey Schoelkopf and Quentin Anthony and Herbie Bradley and Kyle O'Brien and Eric Hallahan and Mohammad Aflah Khan and Shivanshu Purohit and USVSN Sai Prashanth and Edward Raff and Aviya Skowron and Lintang Sutawika and Oskar van der Wal},
+  author={Biderman, Stella and Schoelkopf, Hailey and Anthony, Quentin Gregory and Bradley, Herbie and O’Brien, Kyle and Hallahan, Eric and Khan, Mohammad Aflah and Purohit, Shivanshu and Prashanth, USVSN Sai and Raff, Edward and others},
+  booktitle={International Conference on Machine Learning},
+  pages={2397--2430},
   year={2023},
-      eprint={2304.01373},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  organization={PMLR}
 }

 ```

 # License
+The following license applies to all code in this GitHub repo, as well as the Pythia models and any other copyrightable artifacts

 ```
    Copyright 2023 EleutherAI